Skip to main content

 2. Skipping Box 10 due to corporate status

-For many 1099 rules, corporations are exempt from these rules.
-But legal payments of $600 or more paid to attorneys must be reported in Box 10, regardless of whether the business is a sole proprietorship, partnership, LLC, or corporation.
+For many 1099 rules, corporations are exempt from reporting.
+But gross proceeds of $600 or more paid to attorneys must be reported in Box 10, regardless of whether the business is a sole proprietorship, partnership, LLC, or a corporation.

 3. Sending 1099-NEC instead of 1099-MISC

-Using 1099-MISC to report attorney fees, instead of 1099-NEC.
-Mixing up these two forms is a common mistake.
+Mixing up these two forms by using 1099-MISC to report attorney fees, instead of 1099-NEC, is a common mistake.

-1099-MISC Box 10 can only be used for gross proceeds to attorneys, such as settlements, while 1099-NEC Box 1 is for attorney fees for services or referral fees.
+1099-MISC Box 10 can only be used for gross proceeds to attorneys, such as settlements, while 1099-NEC Box 1a is for attorney fees for services or referral fees.

 Before filing, always check what the payment was for and report it in the correct form.
 If you are still confused, use an automated e-filing platform like Tax1099, which uses real-time validation checks.